 Those who are budget conscience can buy pieces slowly so no one you live with gets mad or goes hungry.
 That’s what I did for my first AR-15.
 For about $500, I have a reliable and accurate AR with a red dot and Magpul furniture.
 She isn’t built from the most expensive parts and she doesn’t like to run dry—what AR does?—and I’m fine with that.

 I have heard many say that the best AR is the one you build yourself from the exact parts you want.
-However, there are plenty of respectable AR-15 brands out there using top-notch parts, high quality machining, and that pay close attention to details.
+However, there are plenty of respectable AR-15 brands out there using top-notch parts, high-quality machining, and that pay close attention to details.
 There is absolutely nothing wrong with buying a factory AR-15.
 I know plenty of carbine experts who buy and run stock rifles.

 So what makes a good AR-15 anyway?
 Certainly reliability and accuracy.
 Will it go bang! every time?
 Does it feed, function and eject without issues?
 Another huge part to a good AR is the quality the company puts into the parts, if they pay attention to detail and offer excellent customer service.
-All the Tier 1 AR manufacturers ensure the completed rifle is fired and function-tested before leaving its doors, fit and finish is impeccable, and the warranty that goes with the rifle is second to none.
+All the Tier 1 AR manufacturers ensure the completed rifle is fired and function-tested before leaving its doors, fit and finish is impeccable and the warranty that goes with the rifle is second to none.

-Some will say a Tier 1 AR manufacturer makes its rifles to MIL-SPEC; however, MIL-SPEC is arguably just a marketing catch phrase.
-No semiautomatic commercial AR-15 will be truly MIL-SPEC.
-Most aficionados will tell you, the best ARs will follow Colt’s Technical Data Package, though a bit outdated now due to modern, innovative technologies, the best-rated AR-15 manufacturers rifles will have:
+Some will say a Tier 1 AR manufacturer makes its rifles to MIL-SPEC; however, MIL-SPEC is arguably just a marketing catchphrase.
+No semi-automatic, commercial AR-15 will truly be Mil-Spec.
+Most aficionados will tell you, the best ARs will follow Colt’s Technical Data Package, though a bit outdated now due to modern, innovative technologies, the best-rated AR-15 manufacturers’ rifles will have:

 - A properly staked gas key

-- A high pressure tested/MPI and shot peened bolt
+- A high pressure tested/MPI and shot-peened bolt

 - 4150 steel, chrome-lined or stainless steel MPI and cold-hammer forged barrels